This module consists of a mix of high-level, core, low-level and

 solves a given multiple scattering problem by operating in a specified

-as the input argument stores the T-matrix of nonspherical
+argument stores the T-matrix of nonspherical particles as the

-particles as the diagonal blocks of the matrix, or dielectric values of
+diagonal blocks of the matrix, or dielectric values of different shells

-different shells for spherical particles as the diagonal elements of the
+for spherical particles as the diagonal elements of the matrix.

 details of the incident field and as a output argument contains incident